 The word descrambler makes words from your letters.

 Stuck trying to solve a pesky word jumble?
-Try our descrambler.
-The free word descrambler can sort through the letters and form them into a list of possible words you can make.
+Try our word descrambler.
+Our free word descrambler will unscramble these letters and form them into a list of possible words you can make.
 This version of our solving engine will generate a list of words ranked by length (longer words often are more useful or score higher in scrabble).
 We have other solvers with different sorts: first letter and length, alphabetical order, and ranked by scrabble points.

 We rebuilt our word descrambler from the core to incorporate of the latest improvements in mobile phones.
 It features a fast anagram engine that can descramble words and sort them into useful clusters.
 The solver is designed to adapt to the specifications of your mobile device to deliver the best experience.
 It also includes Google-recommended features to protect your security and privacy, including https and AMP integration.
 These features help protect your privacy from marketers and other snoops at your ISP, cable company, or mobile carrier.

 The word descrambler uses the enable dictionary to generate words.
-If you want to suggest additions or deletions to this list, please send us an email.
+If you want to suggest additions or deletions to this word scramble cheat, please send us an email.
 Similarly - if you know of another dictionary that would be useful to include, please let us know and we can look at it.
 For the present, we are only using free dictionaries released to the public domain.

 Building small games and tools for the internet is our hobby.
 We started off building word solver tools and graduated to creating some of our own online games.
 Here are a few of our other projects - take a look and see if any of them strike your fancy.
 Most of these are games and puzzles websites.